-- 1) Every Programme has a prescribed course structure which, in general terms, is known as the Curriculum or the Courses of Study or the Scheme of Teaching and Evaluation.
-It prescribes all the courses/ laboratory/ other requirements for the degree and sets out the nominal sequence semester wise.
-It also provides the syllabus and a list of text/ reference books (or other learning material sources) for each course. - 2) The University shall not only lay down the syllabus for each course, but also the manner of its implementation, namely, through lectures, tutorials, laboratory sessions, seminars, field work, projects and such other activities. - 3) The Courses of Study details are updated every semester and are made available at the School's page of the University website: http://www.cmr.edu.in/. - 4) Curriculum may also include SWAYAM or Massive Open Online Courses (MOOCs), offered by premier Institutions worldwide.
-However, selection of SWAYAM or MOOCs, if any, shall always be within prescribed guidelines of the relevant regulatory bodies. - 5) Specializations offered, wherever applicable, will be as prescribed in Scheme of Teaching and Evaluation.
+It provides the syllabus and a list of text/ reference books (or other learning material sources) for each course.
+The Courses of Study details are updated every semester and are made available at the University website: http://cmru.edu.in Curriculum may also include SWAYAM and Massive Open Online Courses (MOOCs), offered by premier institutions.
+However, selection of such courses, if any, shall always be within prescribed guidelines of the relevant regulatory bodies.
+23BSOD3.4 Course Credit Structure: A certain quantum of academic work, measured in terms of credits, is laid down as the requirement for completion of B.Des. degree in the different available specialization areas.
+A student earns credits by satisfactorily completing courses/other academic activities every semester.
+2) The credits are distributed semester wise, as prescribed in the Scheme of Teaching and Evaluation for each of the programmes.

-Course Credit Structure:

-- A certain quantum of academic work, measured in terms of credits, is laid down as the requirement for completion of degree in the different programme and the available specialization areas.
-A student earns credits by satisfactorily completing courses/ other academic activities every semester. - 2) The credits are distributed semester wise, as prescribed in the Scheme of Teaching and Evaluation for each of the programmes.
 The courses generally progress in sequences, building competencies as per the course learning outcomes.
-The positioning of a course indicates certain academic maturity on the part of the students. - 3) Some courses do, in addition, specify passing in other courses, offered earlier in the programmes as prerequisites for the course. - 4) Students are required to follow the semester wise schedule of courses specified in Scheme of Teaching and Evaluation; they do, however, have freedom to follow alternative schedules to optimize their academic profile with additional courses, keeping the requirements for each course in mind.
+The positioning of a course indicates certain academic maturity on the part of the students.
+Some courses do, in addition, specify passing in other courses, offered earlier in the programmes, as prerequisites for the course.
+4) Students are required to follow the semester wise schedule of courses specified in Scheme of Teaching and Evaluation; they do, however, have freedom to follow alternative schedules to optimize their academic profile with additional courses, keeping the requirements for each course in mind.
+These additional courses may be from the prescribed scheme of teaching and evaluation or the courses offered under other programmes.
+Credits earned beyond the requirement for the award of the degree shall be treated as additional credits.
 For students with backlog courses, such rescheduling may even become necessary.
 Such departures from suggested schedules need to be done very carefully, and always with advice from the Faculty Adviser and upon approval from competent authority.
+23BSOD3.5 Courses: There will be following types of courses in a B. Des. programme, namely in line with AICTE / UGC guidelines.
+Professional Core (PC) Course: A course, which shall compulsorily be studied by a candidate as a core requirement is termed as a Core course.